harness/developer-hub/docs/continuous-integration/ci-technical-reference/cache-steps/restore-cache-from-s-3-step-settings.md

 ## Name

 Enter a name summarizing the step's purpose.
-Harness automatically assigns an **Id** ([Entity Identifier Reference](../../platform/20_References/entity-identifier-reference.md)) based on the **Name**.
+Harness automatically assigns an **Id** ([Entity Identifier Reference](../../../platform/20_References/entity-identifier-reference.md)) based on the **Name**.
 You can change the **Id**.

 ## AWS Connector

 The Harness Connector to use when restoring the cache from AWS S3.
-Typically, this is the same connector used when you saved the cache in a previous [Save Cache to S3 step](save-cache-to-s-3-step-settings.md).
+If your pipeline also has a [Save Cache to S3 step](./save-cache-to-s-3-step-settings.md), these steps typically use the same connector.

 The AWS IAM roles and policies associated with the account used in the Harness AWS Connector must be able to read from S3.